A Call to Arms: Efforts to Improve Outcomes Through Cardiac Rehabilitation

 - Arena R, et al. Circulation.
 2012;125:1321-9.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Chronic Angina, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and SIHD, Interventions and Vascular Medicine
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and SIHD, Interventions and Vascular Medicine, Chronic Angina

 Keywords: Lung Transplantation, Myocardial Infarction, Societies, Medical, Angina, Stable, Transportation, Referral and Consultation, Centers for Medicare and Medicaid Services (U.S.), Peripheral Arterial Disease, Heart Arrest, Inpatients, Pamphlets, Patient Discharge, Heart Diseases, Incidence, Secondary Prevention, Outpatients, Patient Participation, Cardiac Surgical Procedures